Our Teachers

 Osvaldo Gonzalez-Clarinet, Oboe, Saxophone

 Osvaldo U. Gonzalez is a music educator in the Greater Los Angeles area teaching clarinet, saxophone, and oboe.
-He has coached and instructed at Don Bosco Technical Institute, Glendale High School, Saturday Conservatory of Music, Cornerstone Music Conservatory, Can Academy, Arcadia Music, and New Life Vision Church (NLVC).
-In his private music educator, Osvaldo works with children and adults of all ages and various levels.
+He has coached and instructed at Don Bosco Technical Institute, Glendale High School, Saturday Conservatory of Music, Cornerstone Music Conservatory, and New Life Vision Church (NLVC).
+In his private music educator, Osvaldo works with students of all ages and levels.
 His main focus when teaching is to create lessons/studies that fit the student’s level, technical ability, and musical interests to inspire them to grow as musicians.
 A Los Angeles native, Osvaldo received his Bachelor of Music in Music Education at California State University, Los Angeles in 2015 under the guidance of Dr. Emily Moss and his clarinet instructor, Helen Goode-Castro.
 Currently, he is pursuing his Master of Music at Cal-State LA for Clarinet Performance to continue developing his skills.
 By accomplishing his own educational aspirations, he plans to pass on his knowledge to his students with the skills he developed from his graduate studies.

 Lu Jiang